freebsd/pkg/README.md

 <a name="pkgports"></a>
 ### pkg in Ports

-pkg-1.0 release was committed to the the ports tree on 30th August 2012, and a series of further releases are planned.
+pkg-1.0 release was committed to the ports tree on 30th August 2012, and a series of further releases are planned.
 To install the latest release version:

 	$ make -C /usr/ports/ports-mgmt/pkg install clean
 	$ echo "WITH_PKG=yes" >> /etc/make.conf